aura-81/Proiect-Final/README.md

  5. Test environment has been set-up and all other necessary resources such as tools and devices are available.

 **Exit Criteria**

+ 1. Deadlines meet or budget depleted
+ 2. Execution of all test cases.
+ 3. Desired and sufficient coverage of the requirements and functionalities under the test.
+ 4. All the identified defects are corrected and closed.
+ 5. No high priority or severity or critical bug has been left out.